JiejieWen-x/DeepInverton/README.md

  | Column name | Explanation                                                   |
 |-------------|---------------------------------------------------------------|
- ID    | The sequence name of inverted repeat combined with Scaffold, pos A, pos B, pos C and pos D. positive       | The  inverton possibility of the inverted repeat negative       | The non-inverton possibility of the inverted repeat
+    ID    | The sequence name of inverted repeat combined with Scaffold, pos A, pos B, pos C and pos D positive       | The  inverton possibility of the inverted repeat negative       | The non-inverton possibility of the inverted repeat